ACLU of Maryland 2013 General Assembly ReportMay 14, 2013

 The ACLU of Maryland’s legislative program is dedicated to protecting the rights and liberties of all Marylanders and we work with local, statewide, and federal leaders to realize the promise of our Constitution and Bill of Rights.
 In addition to these priorities, the ACLU acts as our state's first responder on bills that threaten rights.
-In Annapolis, the ACLU is represented by Public Policy Director: Toni Holness, Public Policy Counsel: Caylin Young, Director of Engagement and Mobilization: Sergio España, Field Organizer: Tre' Murphy, Education Reform Project Director: Bebe Verdery, Senior Advocate: Frank Patinella, Legislative Counsel - Education: Kimberly Humphrey and Education Policy Analyst: Justin Nalley.
+In Annapolis, the ACLU is represented by Public Policy Director: Toni Holness, Public Policy Advocate: Yanet Amanuel, Director of Engagement and Mobilization: Sergio España, Field Organizer: Tré Murphy, Senior Advocate: Frank Patinella, Legislative Counsel: Kimberly Humphrey, and Policy Analyst: Justin Nalley.

 The goals of the Public Policy Department are similarly rooted in the organization’s commitment to serving marginalized communities.
 Specifically, we aim to:

 - Disrupt the systems and practices that privilege persons and groups with access to resources and disadvantage communities’ directly impacted by injustice in their ability to advocate independently for policy change.
 We will be explicit and dogged in our goal to shift power, resources, expertise, and other means of advocacy to impacted persons.

 - Center the voices and experiences of communities directly impacted by injustice during internal deliberations about our institutional priorities and strategic decisions.
 This means that persons impacted by injustice lead policy advocacy efforts—they make key decisions about what reforms are needed; and